khurramalvi/fresh-mac-setup/README.md

 zsh --version
 ```

-If you have already installed Zsh, be sure to add the path to your .zshrc file.
+After confirming that zsh is installed on your system, include its path in your .zshrc file.

 ```
 echo 'export PATH="/usr/local/sbin:$PATH"' >> ~/.zshrc